Sheng Kung Hui Tsang Shiu Tim Secondary School: Slogans & Mottos

-Due to the fact that a Chinese teacher is in charge of the 45th Anniversary PR on Instagram, most initial posts lacked bilingualism.
-The teacher - who openly admitted that her English was very bad - blocked a student on Instagram after they raised the issue.
-After multiple failed attempts to provide feedback, the problem was - as of early March 2023 - rectified, as bilingual captions and/or content were featured in the latest posts.

 Retention of Traditional Subjects

 In recent years, some secondary schools group up subjects other than Chinese, English and Maths into one single entity ("Integrated Humanities") in lower Forms (i.e. Fs.1-3).
 TST however, retains the following subjects as separate entities: Integrated Science (IS), Chinese History, History, Visual Arts, Computer Sciences and Economics.
 The school also still organises Home Economics and Design & Technology (D&T) classes for lower form students as a non-elective, and both male and female students have to take both courses every year, alternating by term.

 Terminology

 A "class" is a "Form", for example "Form 1A", and a "class teacher" is known as a "Form Teacher".
 Each Class and Form is abbreviated using "F.", for example "F.1A" and "F.1".
 Each lesson is known as a "Period", for example, the third lesson is a "3rd Period".
 Students collectively call themselves "TSTers".

 Alumni Connections

 The school keeps in contact with alumni frequently, and the Careers Team is on good terms with the Alumni Association.
 Alumni strive to repay their alma mater, and often return to become coaches or become "teacher-friends" for students.
 Every Careers Day each year, many alumni return to TST to share their further study experiences and employment experience, showcasing their support.